 B) The federal Maximum Contaminant Level Goal (MCLG) for that contaminant expressed in the same units as the MCL;

-C) If there is no MCL for a detected contaminant, the table must indicate that there is a treatment technique or specify the action level for the contaminant, and the report must include the applicable of the definitions for treatment technique or action level that subsection (c)(3) specifies;
+C) If there is no MCL for a detected contaminant, the contaminant data section(s) must indicate that there is a treatment technique or specify the action level for the contaminant, and the report must include the applicable of the definitions for treatment technique or action level that subsection (c)(3) specifies;

-D) For contaminants subject to an MCL, except turbidity, total coliforms, fecal coliforms, and E. coli, the highest contaminant level the supplier used to determine compliance with the applicable NPDWR and the range of detected levels:
+D) For contaminants subject to an MCL, except turbidity and E. coli, the contaminant data sections must contain the highest contaminant level the supplier used to determine compliance with the applicable NPDWR and the range of detected levels as follows:

 i) When the supplier determines compliance with the MCL annually or less frequently: the highest detected level at any sampling point and the range of detected levels expressed in the same units as the MCL.